cbshiles/KALX-libfms/doc/fms/mathematics.md

 In fact, $\Delta_j = (d/dX_j)\sum_{k>j} A_k \Pi_k/\Pi_j|_{\mathcal{F}_j}$
-can be given rigorous mathematical meaning to allow us to calculate all the delta's over the life of the trade.
+can be given rigorous mathematical meaning to allow us to calculate all the deltas over the life of the trade.

 ### FTAP (hard direction)